Arriving at King's

 - What if I've made a mistake on an application form?

-Unfortunately, there is nothing that we can do about mistakes in the electronic data.
-So the first thing to say is please fill forms in carefully.
-If you do find that you've made a mistake, please email us (remember: name, subject, UCAS number at the start) with details and we will put the information in your file.
+If you find that there's a mistake at this stage, please email us (remember: name, subject, UCAS number at the start) with details and we will put the information in your file.

 - I don't know what UMS is.